thoughtbot/laptop/README.md

 ### Testing your changes

 You can test your changes using [Cirrus CLI].
-This will use Docker on your local computer to run the same thing that CI runs.
+This will use [Tart] on your local computer to run the same thing that CI runs.

 While Cirrus CLI will run the script in a fresh macOS container, it isn't